AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Without further ado, we bring to you the latest download links:

-##### Instructions For Windows Pioneers:
+#### Instructions For Windows Pioneers:

-* Download the .exe installer or the .zip archive from our official alpha GitHub repo
+* Download the [.exe installer](https://github.com/AkashaProject/Alpha/releases/download/0.5.0/AKASHA-win-x64-0.5.0.exe){:target="_blank"} or the [.zip archive](https://github.com/AkashaProject/Alpha/releases/download/0.5.0/AKASHA-win-x64-0.5.0.zip){:target="_blank"} from our [official alpha GitHub repo](https://github.com/AkashaProject/Alpha/releases/tag/0.5.0){:target="_blank"}
 *	Run the installer or extract the files contained in the .zip file
 *	Open the AKASHA dapp and synchronize with the network
 *	Create an AKASHA identity (profile)
 *	Log in and enjoy AKASHA

-##### Instructions For Mac Pioneers:
+#### Instructions For Mac Pioneers:

-* Download the .dmg installer or the .zip archive from our official alpha GitHub repo
+*	Download the [.dmg installer](https://github.com/AkashaProject/Alpha/releases/download/0.5.0/AKASHA-macosx-0.5.0.dmg){:target="_blank"} or the [.zip archive](https://github.com/AkashaProject/Alpha/releases/download/0.5.0/AKASHA-macosx-0.5.0.zip){:target="_blank"} from our [official alpha GitHub repo](https://github.com/AkashaProject/Alpha/releases/tag/0.5.0){:target="_blank"}
 *	Run the installer or extract the files contained in the .zip file
 *	Open the AKASHA dapp and synchronize with the network
 *	Create an AKASHA identity
 *	Log in and enjoy AKASHA

-##### Instructions For Linux Pioneers:
+#### Instructions For Linux Pioneers:

-* Download the .deb installer or the .zip archive from our official alpha GitHub repo
+*	Download the [.deb installer](https://github.com/AkashaProject/Alpha/releases/download/0.5.0/AKASHA-linux-x64-0.5.0.deb){:target="_blank"} or the [.zip archive](https://github.com/AkashaProject/Alpha/releases/download/0.5.0/AKASHA-linux-x64-0.5.0.zip){:target="_blank"} from our [official alpha GitHub repo](https://github.com/AkashaProject/Alpha/releases/tag/0.5.0){:target="_blank"}
 *	Run the installer or extract the files contained in the .zip file
 *	Open the AKASHA dapp and synchronize with the network
 *	Create an AKASHA identity
 *	Log in and enjoy AKASHA

 Just as with the last releases, the general rule of thumb for is `“If something breaks, refresh the dapp.”` Since it is an alpha, it comes with all the instability associated with early experiments - just as the first flight attempts were not necessarily safe or comfortable.